RenderbitTechnologies/ArchKatas/README.md

 ## User Journeys

 We have envisioned some of the common user journeys in the platform in the user journey diagrams [here](./user-journeys.md).

+## Sequence Diagrams

+We have created sequence diagrams for some of the user journeys in the platform listed above [here](./sequence-diagrams.md).

 ## Containers